 Public Facility Fees (PFF), also known as Development Impact Fees, are applied to Building Permits and used to build out Public Facilities in response to more development in a municipality.
-Public Facility Fees can be used to increase the service areas of and build additional fire stations, libraries, police stations, and community centers to address the need for new development.
-Public Facility Fees also can fund street improvements, traffic impacts, and environmental protections.
+Public Facility Fees can be used to increase the fire service areas and build additional fire stations, libraries, police stations, and community centers to address the need for new development.
+Public Facility Fees also can fund street improvements, and traffic impacts, and provide environmental protections.

 Public Facility Fees are listed in the City Fee Schedule.
 The Fee Schedule is updated annually as part of the annual budget process.
 For a list of current fees or to calculate PFF for a project: